SylvainCorsini/liumo-framework/README.md

     - Config: config files for the framework.
 It is highly recommended that you change it.

 # Rain Template Engine
-RainTPL is the official template engine of Liumo!
+RainTPL is the official template engine of Minimis!
 Made by Federico Ulfo and a lot of awesome contributors!

-RainTPL is an easy template engine for PHP that enables designers and developers to work better together, it loads HTML template to separate the presentation from the logic.
+It is an easy template engine for PHP that enables designers and developers to work better together, it loads HTML template to separate the presentation from the logic.

-RainTPL is fully integrated into Liumo.
+It is integrated into Minimis.
 You can use it in few lines (show ExampleController for more information).

 ## Features
 * Easy for designers, only 10 tags, *{$variable}*, *{#constant#}*, *{include="filename"}*, *{loop="array"}{/loop}*, *{if="expression"}{else}{/if}*, *{*\* \**}*, *{ignore}{/ignore}*, *{noparse}{/noparse}*, *{function="function name}*
-* Easy for developers, 5 methods to load and draw templates.
+* Easy for developers, only 1 method to call for drawing templates.
-* Powerful, modifier and operation with variables
+* Powerful, modifier and operation with variables.
-* Extensible, load plugins and register new tags
+* Extensible, load plugins and register new tags. (not enabled actually)
 * Secure, sandbox with blacklist.

 # Next update
 - Pixie as the official query builder!
+- Fully integration of Rain into Minimis (Plugins).